For inquiries about GlobalPlatform or website assistance, contact secretariat@globalplatform.org.

 • Leveraging SESIP as a Security Evaluation Methodology in demonstrating compliance to automotive security requirements

-The Automotive Task Force is chaired by Richard Hayton from Trustonic.
-All GlobalPlatform members are eligible to participate in the Automotive Task Force and the Cybersecurity Vehicle Forum is open to non-members.
+The Automotive Task Force is chaired by Richard Hayton from Trustonic and all GlobalPlatform members are eligible to participate.

 UPCOMING EVENTS